- OCC202 Occupational Therapy Skills

 - OCC422 Occupational Therapy Thesis

-- professional issues in Occupational Therapy
+- Professional issues in Occupational Therapy

-- diabetes and chronic disease
+- Chronic disease

 Kieran is a strong advocate of practice scholarship and continued professional development through both formal training and reflective practice.
 He is a registered Occupational Therapist in Queensland.
 He is also an active member of his professional association, and is currently Chairman of the Queensland Division of Occupational Therapy Australia.
-He is also a member of the Australian Society for Performing Arts Healthcare, with a focus on the health of circus performers.